Skip to main content

 • Before you can upload code correctly to the PIC32 with Arduino, you need to add the chipKIT-core board files to your Arduino IDE.
 The folks at chipKIT have put together instructions on how to Auto Install via URL from within Arduino.

-NOTE Latest ChipKIT firmware may cause improper flashing of the device firmware.
-In such a case [No data stream from the board/No device ID and accelerometer ID after soft resetting the board] select the firmware version 1.3.1.
+NOTE: The latest ChipKIT firmware may cause improper flashing of the device firmware.
+In such a case (e.g., no data stream from the board or no device ID and accelerometer ID after soft resetting the board), select firmware version 1.3.1.

 Select 'OpenBCI 32' as Board